 HOW FOOD IS IMPACTING THE ENVIRONMENT AND THE HEALTH OF AN INDIVIDUAL

-So what is happening currently is the we have narrowed our diets too much.
-Restricting to our old choices and narrowing the types of food we eat create a lot of strain in the environment.
-Because there is a huge demand of certain items, the methods of generating them again and again and cultivating them is becoming very intense.
+So what is happening currently is we have narrowed our diets too much.
+Restricting our old choices and narrowing the types of food we eat creates a lot of strain in the environment.
+Because there is a huge demand for certain items, the methods of generating them again and again and cultivating them are becoming very intense.
 Repeated demands and a struggle to match up to the supply is a great factor in unethical agricultural practices.

 A. HUGE DEMAND OF NARROWED DIETS AND EATING PRACTICES

 Limiting our diet to few staples and relying on them is resulting in depletion of lots of diversities of plant species.
 It’s is said that 16000 varieties of rice in Thailand has narrowed into 37 types in past years and 80% of the varieties of cabbage, tomatoes and peas have already been depleted.
 It is believed that narrowed diets and not exploring other eatable foods are hampering agricultural diversity.
 Here’s how :